axiom-crypto/beacon-blockhash-verifier/README.md

 > The following sections assume an understanding of SSZ [Merkleization](https://github.com/ethereum/consensus-specs/blob/dev/ssz/merkle-proofs.md).

 ### Constraining the Generalized Index

-As new network upgrades are queued up for release, the structures behind the beacon block root may change.
-By the nature of SSZ merkleization, this means that the location of data within the tree may change.

 When verifying SSZ proofs, it is not enough to only verify the Merkle proof; the generalized index must be tightly constrained as well.
 Otherwise, the verification only asserts that _the piece of data exists somewhere in the beacon block structure_, not that _the piece of data lies within some field or list-like entity within the beacon block structure_.